Are resume photos a good or idea or is it another red flag to the hiring manager?

-Don’t worry, we will answer all of them so you can have the most professional-looking photo in the world.
+Don’t worry!
+We’ll answer all of your questions so you can have the most professional-looking photo in the world.

-Just like every professional photo, it needs to be high-quality, well lit, with a neutral, not busy background, so that the only thing that stands out would be your face.
+Like every professional photo, it needs to be high-quality.
+Keep it well-lit with a neutral and quiet background, so that the only thing that stands out is your face.

 We recommend that you spend some money on a professional headshot.
 You can use this picture everywhere and see that it was worth it in the long run.

-The optimal size would be a 2-by-2 inch picture.
+The optimal size would be a 2-by-2 inch picture for the best resume format.
 It’s big enough to show your features and make an excellent first impression, but not too much so that it would distract from the rest of the information.

 You can hand them out at job fairs alongside your normal resume if you don’t want to include the picture there.

-Both the portfolio and LinkedIn profile contain a photo of you and it’s an environment where it’s not only accepted but also recommended to have it.
+Both the portfolio and LinkedIn profile contain a photo of you and it’s an environment where it’s not only accepted, but also highly recommended.
 It will be the recruiter’s choice whether to go there or not.

 What is your opinion on photos in resumes?
 Have you ever been rejected or preferred because of a resume picture?
-Tell us about your experience!
+I’m keen to know more about your experience!